 Many Renaissance churches in Central Italy have lunettes decorated with terracottas by a member of the Florentine Della Robbia family.

-The image shows the lunette above the entrance of S. Cristina in Bolsena.
+The image shows the lunette above the portal of Collegiata di S. Cristina in Bolsena.

 a parapet is a low wall at edge of balcony, roof or along sides of bridge.
 It can be replaced by a balustrade.

-The image shows the parapet designed by Gian Lorenzo Bernini for Ponte degli Angeli in Rome.
+The image shows the parapet designed by Gian Lorenzo Bernini for Ponte S. Angelo in Rome.

 |quadratura; sotto in su|